 Use the Incidents tab to display the locations of frequency interference on a map.
-The wizard provides the means to narrow the display to incidents occurring within a specified date range as well as on specific channels.
 Use the provided date-pickers to select the Start and End date ranges.
-Uncheck the channels for the incidents you would like removed from the display.
+Uncheck the channels for the incidents you would like to remove from the display.

-If the map is showing as grey, then map tiles need to be loaded via the Geographical Data Importer (GDI) as specified in the "Uploading Map Tile Files via GDI" section of Unified Network Configurator manual.
+If the map is showing as gray, then map tiles need to be loaded via the Geographical Data Importer (GDI) as specified in the "Uploading Map Tile Files via GDI" section of Unified Network Configurator User Guide.